 But you can’t just write them down and forget about them.
 Display them prominently in a place where you’ll see them every day.
 Remember to review them and track your progress frequently.

 Under Phil Jackson’s tutelage, Michael Jordan transformed from a solo superstar into a selfless team player.
 He came to understand that he was one point on a five-point star, one finger on a five-fingered hand.
 It was only after the Bulls gelled - got into each other’s blood - started thinking and moving as one on the court, that they became a championship team.

 Just like the Bulls started winning after they became accountable to each other, you’re more likely to achieve your goals if you’re accountable to someone other than yourself.
 Share your goals with only a select few who are invested in your success.
 Let their advice, support, and progress-monitoring serve as added motivation.

 Michael Jordan played hard.
 And practiced harder.
 He exercised with more concentration, worked himself into a lather during practices, stayed late or came in early to shoot in an empty Chicago Stadium, and never once let up on the stringent demands of his practice schedule.
 His competitive drive was legendary, his will to win unmatched.
 Michael Jordan simply loved the game in a way no one else has.

 Why should you be any different?
 It goes without saying that identifying and writing down your goals is not enough to realize those goals.
 You have to show up.
 Every day.
 Whether people are watching or not.
 Show up.
 Do the work.
 Pursue your dreams with passion, ferocity, and unrelenting determination - and you just might become extraordinary…

-ATM skimming is not a new or creative concept.
-Skimming allows criminals to steal the information from the magnetic ...
+ATM skimming is not a new or creative concept. all before the bank or the customer realizes it and deactivates the card.